 This guide provides broad coverage of the Native American and Indigenous archival collections at the Library & Museum of the American Philosophical Society (APS).
-These materials date from 1553 to 2019 and include manuscript, audio, and visual materials relating to Indigenous peoples throughout the Americas.
+These materials date from 1553 to 2022 and include manuscript, audio, and visual materials relating to Indigenous peoples throughout the Americas.

-Use the Browse links above to see all entries relating to a particular Indigenous culture or language, or to see all entries altogether.
+Use the Browse links to see all entries relating to a particular Indigenous culture or language, or to see all entries altogether.

 We also encourage you to also take a look at our video tutorial on Finding and Requesting Indigenous Archival Materials at the APS Library & Museum.

 CNAIR is committed to the development of new modes of collaboration, engagement, and partnership with Indigenous peoples for the care and stewardship of past and future heritage collections.
 (What is this notice?
 Read more here.)